AleenaCodes/HPSpellsViz/MiscFiles/Ideas.md

 Type         : Str : Category of spell

-## Layout 2

-Maybe have different structures for each page?
-Or one with all info, and another without list of occurrence locations

 ## Parsing

-Could splice together all txt files and then run
-If statement to just get each spell out?
-Import as set and check if in Find a list of all spells!
+Could splice together all txt files and then run (might be a bit big though) If statement to just get each spell out?
+Import as set and check if in Find/make a list of all spells!

-- Keep a note which lines each book start and end on
-- Visualisation is just a matter of making dot on percentage of total number of lines

 # Pages to Have